julius-boettger/software-list/README.md

 	- [AlternativeTo](https://alternativeto.net/): Find alternatives for specific products
 	- [Slant](https://slant.co): Compare products of a broader category (like "Linux distributions")
 - I keep my [GitHub Stars](https://github.com/julius-boettger?tab=stars) up-to-date with this list, so you can also scroll through there (at least for software that primarily uses GitHub)
-- If you are familiar with [NixOS](https://nixos.org/) you can find my `configuration.nix` in my [dotfiles](https://github.com/julius-boettger/dotfiles), which contains all the software I currently use
+- If you are familiar with [NixOS](https://nixos.org/) you can find my configuration in my [dotfiles](https://github.com/julius-boettger/dotfiles), which contains all the software I currently use

 # Cross-Platform
 > All of this is available at least on Linux and Windows, probably even more!